Has Anyone Died From a Breast Reduction? The Real Risks

 The result?
 Smaller breasts that still look lifted, full, and feminine.

-How Surgeons Preserve a Feminine Shape During Breast Reduction
+How Surgeons Maintain a Beautiful, Natural Shape

 Instead of removing tissue evenly, surgeons selectively reduce heavy, lower-pole tissue that causes drooping and discomfort—while preserving upper-pole fullness for a youthful look.